tinybirdco/terraform-provider-uptimerobot/docs/resources/monitor.md

   - `up` - Array of HTTP status codes that make the status of the monitor up
   - `down` - Array of HTTP status codes that make the status of the monitor down
 * `timeout` - the timeout for the monitoring check (30 seconds by default).
 Available for HTTP, port and keyword monitoring.
+* `disable_domain_expire_notifications` - monitor and alert domain expiration (true by default).
+Available for HTTP and keyword monitoring.

 ## Attributes Reference